Guide

 Availability note

-General event contracts available in all 50 states via Kalshi.
-Maryland excluded entirely.
-Sports contracts restricted in Maryland, Nevada, and New Jersey.
+General event-contract availability varies by state via Kalshi.
+Maryland is excluded entirely.
+Sports contracts are restricted in Maryland, Nevada, and New Jersey.

 Fee source